 Karpura is a small, glabrous, broad leaved tree, grows up to 40 m with a broad sweeping crown, has diameter of up to 3 m. the bark of the plant is of yellow brown color with rough surface and vertical fissures.
 The trunk of the plant can be grown up to 8 m long and 2 m wide.
 The leaves of the plants are of dark to light green color with glossy light color veins.
 These are 8 to 15 cm long and 3 to 7 cm wide.
-The leaves are penniverved with dormant buds that enclose in a large, silky, orbicular, imbricating caduceus scales.
+These leaves are penniverved with dormant buds that enclose in a large, silky, orbicular, imbricating caduceus scales.
 These give a strong smell when crushed.
 The shape of the leaves are very variable.
 It shows ovate to elongate range of structures.
 Each of them grows alternatively on twigs.
 The flowers of the plant are bisexual, white in color, hermaphroditic, actinomorphic have terminal panicles on the ends of the twigs.
 The flowers have one ovary with locular, basal ovule, stamens are very definite and free.
 Its anthers open through the valves or the slits.
 The embryos are very minute.
 By the November, the dark blue berries fruit ripen.
 These are very small up to 1 cm. the new foliage proliferates in spring season have purple red, then green color.
 In the end, after its full growth when previous year leaves fall down, it become of orange red color.

 Karpura is a tree of many faces as it is a giant, stately forest tree, native of the wet forests of tropical and subtropical regions of Asia.
 The species Camphora, refer to camphor, an important chemical constituent present in the oil found in the tissues of tree.
 The botanical name is derived from Greek language.
-It derived from the word 'kinnamomon' which means spice.
-This herb is recorded in Sanskrit also.
-This is also used by Egyptians as early 1485 BC for embalming purposes.

 There is different cultivation seasons for this plant according to their regions.
 In India and China, flowers flourish in April-May and fruits occur during September to November.